Misgana-design/PRODIGY_WD_01/README.md

 **JavaScript (for interactivity)**

 ### How to Use
-Clone the repository: git clone [repository URL]
+Clone the repository: git clone https://github.com/Misgana-design/PRODIGY_WD_01

 Open index.html in your browser.

 ### Live Demo
-Check out the live demo here: [Insert Live Demo Link]
+Check out the live demo here: https://misgana-design.github.io/PRODIGY_WD_01/

 ## Acknowledgments